 Paramahansa Yogananda's "The Ever New"

-Each morning, as we awake to a new day, we soon begin to wonder, what will it hold for us?
+Each morning, as we awake to a new day, we soon begin to wonder, what will this new day hold for us?
 What will we do, see, feel?
 The first few moments after we wake up, we don’t think of this.
 We just shuffle off to the bathroom to refresh ourselves, and then go out to meet whatever the day holds for us.

 If we are devotees of Something-Larger-Then-We-Are, we sit and meditate, offering our love and devotion to that Divine Being.
 We are truly thankful that we woke up and are now capable of doing something—eating, drinking, moving, getting tired, accomplishing something we love.